-The College Police Department is provided as a service to the College community and is supervised by the Dean of Business Affairs.
-Any questions or concerns regarding the College Police should be directed to the Dean of Business Affairs in Grimsley Hall on the Wallace Campus in Dothan.
+The College Police Department is provided as a service to the College community and is supervised by the Dean, Student Development and Wallace Campus.
+Any questions or concerns regarding the College Police should be directed to the Dean, Student Development and Wallace Campus in Grimsley Hall on the Wallace Campus in Dothan.